 Aguirre-Sacasa, who is also at work on the Magic Mike musical with Tom Kitt and Brian Yorkey, told Playbill.com that there's been great enthusiasm for American Psycho and that the wheels are turning for a future London commercial life for the musical.
 The creative team is also hopeful for a cast album to be recorded within the next couple months.

+The team is also discussing adjustments to the work, which could include news scenes and potentially new songs.
+They are hopeful that much of the original cast and creative team will continue with the future commercial run.
 An American premiere is also not out of the question.
 With the musical set in New York City, the creators said that it's only natural to have Patrick Bateman singing and dancing in his hometown.